-If you want retrieval of an element to be contingent on the values of two or more of its instance variables, you can join several terms using a conjunction (logical AND) or disjunction (logical OR) operator.
+If you want retrieval of an element to be contingent on the values of two or more of its instance variables, you can join several terms using a conjunction operator & (logical AND) or disjunction operator | (logical OR).

 The conjunction operator, &, makes the predicate true if and only if the terms it connects are true.
 The disjunction operator, |, makes the predicate true if either one, or both, of the terms it connects are true.